agorf/feed2email/README.md

 ~~~

 When run, feed2email will go through your feed list, fetch each feed (if
 necessary) and send an email for each new entry.
-Any output is logged to the
+Output is logged to the
 standard output, unless configured otherwise.

 **Warning:** Prior to version 0.8.0 where a command-line interface was